mickjc750/str/docs/strbuf-api.md

 ## `strview_t strbuf_printf(strbuf_t** buf_ptr, const char* format, ...);`
 ## `strview_t strbuf_vprintf(strbuf_t** buf_ptr, const char* format, va_list va);`
 ### These functions are available if you define STRBUF_PROVIDE_PRINTF, ideally by adding -DSTRBUF_PROVIDE_PRINTF to your compiler options
  These provide the variadic and non-variadic versions of printf, which output to a strbuf_t.
 They use vsnprintf() from stdio.h to first measure the length of the output string, then resize the buffer to suit.
-If the buffer is non-dynamic, and the output string does not fit, the buffer will be emptied.

 &nbsp;
 &nbsp;